ewcloud/ewc-flavours/playbooks/ipa-client-provision-flavour/README.md

-# IPA client enroll flavour
+# IPA client provision flavour
-> ⚠️  Only Ubuntu 22 and RockyLinux 8 VM images are currently supported.
-This is due to constrains imposed by dependencies (i.e. ewc-ansible-role-ipa-client-enroll version 1.0.0)
+> ⚠️ Only Ubuntu 22.04 and RockyLinux 8.10 VM images are currently supported.
+This is due to constrains imposed by dependency on version 1.0 of [ewc-ansible-role-ipa-client-enroll](https://github.com/ewcloud/ewc-ansible-role-ipa-client-enroll).

 A configuration template
 (i.e. an [Ansible Playbook](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks.html))